jmlivingston/default-config/README.md

-# default-configs
+# default-config

-An opinionated set of configurations for Babel, ESLint, and Prettier.
+An opinionated set of tooling and configurations for Babel, ESLint, Prettier, and Git.

-TLDR: Copy all or part of these into your package.json for tooling and configuration for Babel, ESLint, and Prettier.
+TLDR: Copy all or part of this package.json into your package.json for tooling and configuration for [Babel](https://babeljs.io/), [ESLint](https://eslint.org), [Prettier](https://prettier.io), and [Git](https://git-scm.com).

 ## Why?

-It is not uncommon to start a new project only to realize that you need to copy over several configurations from previous projects.
+It is not uncommon to start a new project only to realize that you need to start copying and pasting all of your favorite configuration tweaks from previous projects.
 Whether using a boilerplate project like [create-react-app](https://create-react-app.dev) or [Next.js](https://nextjs.org) or starting fresh with [WebPack](https://webpack.js.org), [Parcel](https://parceljs.org), or [Rollup](https://rollupjs.org), it's likely that you may need to make a few tweaks.

 Tools like create-react-app have excellent tooling, so you most likely won't be changing anything related to Babel or ESLint.
-However, it doesn't include [husky](https://github.com/typicode/husky), [lint-staged](https://github.com/okonet/lint-staged), or [Prettier](https://prettier.io) by default, so you need to set these up yourself.
-If you're taking a minimal approach with something like Parcel or Rollup, you might want to add everything from here.
+However, it won't include things like [husky](https://github.com/typicode/husky), [lint-staged](https://github.com/okonet/lint-staged), or [Prettier](https://prettier.io) by default, so you will need to set these up yourself.
+If you're taking a minimal approach with something like Parcel or Rollup, you will be doing far more work to set up the project.

 > Note: This project is currently assumes you're using React with prop-types, but these dependencies can be easily removed or ignored.
+You're welcome to fork the repo and tweak with your own opinions.

 ---